aHeraud/agb/README.md

 # agb

-A gameboy emulator written in rust.
+A GameBoy emulator written in rust.

 TODO: